kumahq/kuma-website/app/docs/dev/policies/meshratelimit.md

          - **`value`** - the value of the header
          - **`append`** (optional) - should the value of the provided header be appended to already existing headers (if present)

-By default `disabled` has value `false` and when set to `true` configuration from the less specific policy is applied.

 ### TCP Rate limiting

 TCP rate limiting allows configuration of number of connections in the specific time window.